Rafael R. Villalobos

 Biography

-Winner of the 2019 Princess of Girona Foundation Arts and Literature Award and of the 2013 Opera Europa – Camerata Nuova Europäischer Opernregie-Preis, Rafael R. Villalobos is quickly gaining international recognition as one of the most interesting young stage directors to come out of Spain.
-He was a finalist in the Independent Opera at Sadler’s Wells Director Fellowship competition, an artist-in-residence at the Academy of Spain in Rome, nominated for the Best Young Director at the 2016 International Opera Awards in London and a Semi-Finalist in the 9th Ring Award in Graz.
+Winner of the 2019 Princess of Girona Foundation Arts and Literature Award and the 2013 Opera Europa – Camerata Nuova Europäischer Opernregie-Preis, Rafael R. Villalobos is increasingly recognized as one of the most original and dynamic stage directors to emerge from Spain in recent years.
+A finalist in the Independent Opera at Sadler’s Wells Director Fellowship, a semi-finalist in the 9th Ring Award in Graz, and a nominee for Best Young Director at the 2016 International Opera Awards in London, he was also artist-in-residence at the Royal Academy of Spain in Rome.

 More